Bryce Harper Will Grace The Cover Of ‘MLB The Show 19’

 — MLB The Show (@MLBTheShow) February 28, 2019

 As Polygon notes, it’s been a few months since Sony revealed that six-time All-Star Bryce Harper would be gracing the front cover of MLB The Show 19, although his choice of outfit had been up in the air due to his free agency status.
-Now that Harper has signed a contract with the Philidelphia Phillies, Sony has confirmed that Bryce will be rocking red pinstripes on the game’s front cover.
+Now that Harper has signed a contract with the Philadelphia Phillies, Sony has confirmed that Bryce will be rocking red pinstripes on the game’s front cover.
 This last minute finalization of artwork is a rather peculiar situation — typically, promotional material and images are settled on months in advance, in order to allow the PR machine to effectively promote an upcoming release.

 An #MLBTheShow exclusive! @BHarper3407 chose his colors with the @Phillies, now choose yours: https://t.co/c1vYWCZuaW pic.twitter.com/H5DxWMy7Cc